There are many positive aspects about Kenya. KPLC – Kenya Power and Lighting Company – is not one of them!

 To make matters worse, there is nothing unique about today’s incident.
 Although less frequent than a couple of years ago, such power cuts are still too common.
 No wonder KPLC is nicknamed Kenya Paraffin Lamps and Candles!

 Imagine if the power went down for an entire day in the area around Buckingham Palace in London, around the Reichstag in Berlin, or around the White House in Washington DC!
 It would be headline material, with demands for heads rolling in the power company responsible for the scandal.
-Top executives would lose their jobs, and might face prosecution for criminal negligence.
+Top executives would lose their jobs, and might face prosecution for criminal neglect!

 There is hope in the longer term, though.
 The tendancy in Kenya is towards privatization.
 Despite some resistance from Minister of Energy, Kiraitu Murungi, it is probably only a matter of time before KPLC is on private hands.
 The history of privatizations in Kenya is generally one of successes.
 Companies like Telkom Kenya (sold to Orange) and Kenya Airways have metamorphosed from bloated parastatals to aggressive, competitive service providers.